WithSecureOpenSource/atlant-api/curl/README.md

 }
 ```

-The scan request explicitly enables spam detection support by setting `antispam`
+The scan request explicitly enables spam detection support by setting the
-property to `true` inside `scan_settings`.
-In addition, the request supplies
+`antispam` property to `true` inside the `scan_settings` object.
+In addition,
-Atlant with additional metadata about the message by specifying message's source
+the request supplies Atlant with additional metadata about the message by
-IP address using the `ip` property and details about the sender and the
+specifying message's source IP address using the `ip` property and details about
-recipients of the message using their respective properties.
+the sender and the recipients of the message using their respective properties.

 The following command assumes `/path/to/some/email.txt` is a file containing the
 email message to be scanned: